 The answer is BOTH: There are distinct types of lightning strikes to earth that can travel in either direction - cloud-to-ground lightning and ground-to-cloud lightning.
 For each of these types of lightning, current flow and leader development can also take place in both directions.

-(the channel of ionized air) begins in the lower section of a thunderstorm cloud and propagates downward
+(the channel of ionized air) propagates downward

 .
 When the tip of the stepped leader approaches the ground, one or more upward-moving leaders